The Final Run of Engine 382: Inside Casey Jones’ Fateful Journey

 The Call to Duty: Why Casey Took the Run in 1900

-On April 29, 1900, Casey Jones was not scheduled to be at the throttle of Engine 382.
-The late-night Cannonball Express run from Memphis to Canton had been assigned to another engineer, but Casey stepped in when that man fell ill.
-Volunteering to cover the shift was not unusual for him—he was known for his reliability and willingness to help fellow crewmen.
-Despite being tired from an earlier run, Casey agreed to take the train south, demonstrating the same work ethic that had earned him the admiration of peers and superiors.
+April 29, 1900, was not a day Casey Jones had planned to be at the throttle of Engine 382.
+The late-night Cannonball Express run from Memphis to Canton had been assigned to another engineer, but when that man became ill, Casey volunteered to take the job.
+Casey never hesitated to lend a hand to a fellow crewman in need, and despite having not slept for many hours following the earlier run, Casey readily agreed to take the train south.

-They were already behind schedule.
-With a tight timetable to meet and high passenger expectations, there was intense pressure to make up time along the route.
-Casey Jones was confident he could recover the lost minutes; if anyone could, it was him.
+Jones and Webb were already running behind schedule.
+With a tight timetable to maintain and passengers who had high expectations of being on time, there was significant pressure to make up time along the route, but Casey Jones was confident that he could regain those lost minutes; of course, he could.

 The Journey Begins: High Speed and Heroic Timing